carrs-q/VideoWallCDN/README.md

 cmd /k node index.js
 ```
 ## CDN Files
-1. create Folder "cdn" in the root directory (is already in gitignore)
+1. Create folder "cdn" in the root directory (is already in gitignore)
-2. create Folder in cdn with the project title
+2. Create folder in cdn with the project title ```./cdn/scenario1```
-3. insert files (names need to fit the given names)
+3. Insert files (names need to fit the given names)

 ## Clean Up Computer from Files
 Unity stores the files in AppData of the current logged in User